canmom/canmom.github.io/_drafts/physics/2018-04-03-tsiolkovsky-rocket-equation.md

 Here, the difference of velocities $$v_\text{final}-v_\text{init}$$ is written $$\Delta v$$, pronounced 'delta-vee'.

 Mission planners think of it this way: a rocket has a 'total budget' of delta-v when it launches, and each time it turns on its engines and performs a maneuver to change its velocity in some way, it uses up some of its delta-v.
 To get to any particular place in the solar system (or beyond), there's a minimum delta-v 'cost'.
-We'll go into how to calculate these in another course.
+So a mission must balance its delta-v 'budget' against the 'cost' of getting where it needs to go.

 The exhaust velocity $$v_\text{e}$$ is also commonly called the *specific impulse*, $$I_\text{sp}$$.
 This is because you can calculate the effective exhaust velocity of a rocket by dividing the thrust by the rate that mass leaves the engine.
-'Specific' is commonly used as a word meaning 'per unit mass', so specific impulse is also a measure of 'force per unit mass propellant'.
+'Specific' is commonly used as a word meaning 'per unit mass', so specific impulse is also a measure of 'force per unit mass propellant per second'.

 {% capture ispinseconds %}
 There's a confusing wrinkle here, because there's another, related measure that's *also* called the specific impulse that's measured as a time instead of a force.
 The specific impulse as a time is obtained by dividing the specific impulse as a speed by the standard gravity $$g_0=9.81\unit{ms^{-2}}$$.